Garden Pyramid Accent: How to Make with Little Cost

 [Stake into ground if needed.]

 I can easily imagine these posts further decorated with nailed-on ornaments, reflectors, or streamers, depending on one’s tastes.
 Also, if this is a family project with children, who knows what great ideas they will have to add to the creation.
-Additionally, some people might want to use metal, driftwood, or other materials.
+Additionally, some people might want to attach driftwood, decals, or other materials.
+For those who grow flowers or vegetables requiring staking, this pyramid structure serves very well as a framework around which to tie tender, floppy stems.

 Low-Cost, No Cost

-This was a no-cost sculpture for me, because we owned many cans of paints, wire, and all the necessary tools.
-Since I found great lumber, I was set.
+This was a no-cost sculpture for me, because I owned many cans of paints, wire, and all the necessary tools.
+Since I found the pressure-treated lumber, I was set.